top of page

 Tripe was not only revered as a specialty food in both the ancient Greek and Roman worlds but was also featured in what is generally considered to be the first written cookery book in the Western World.
 Records exist to suggest tripe was used extensively, with Graeco-Roman recipe books dedicated to its use.
 With the arrival of the Renaissance in Western Europe, a fascination with ancient Graeco-Roman culture flourished and saw a resurgence of not on the culture itself, but the renewed value of tripe.

-An enduring legacy, which is derived directly from our Anglo-Australian colonial beginnings, with direct links to the emerging club movement as we now know it, and continue to experience in Australia and New Zealand.
 It is important to note that this legacy is synonymous with, and shares in a similar evolution and development, related to the formation of the 'gentlemen's clubs' and associations, found in both England and Europe, as well as around the globe.
 It is a legacy the Tripe Club of Victoria, similarly shares, and which is also conveniently booked ended along a club-legacy continuum - and this connection is dramatically demonstrated in Jonathon Swift's satire, the Swan Tripe Club (1701).

 An extraordinary ancient culinary culture, which draws on key elements identified in the heritage, and legacy found in the long history surrounding the variety meat - tripe, and it's consumption.
 This enduring presence throughout Western culture, with it's subsequent culinary evolution and development in national and regional cuisines has clearly encouraged contemporary culinary and community associations to continue the focus on tripe as a specialty food, and to acknowledge its cultural contribution.